-I have to smile a little as I write this, because I recall my friend Kondwani just after Pre-Service Training saying to me, “Chancy, just make yourself useful around there.”
-Well, when I first arrived at my site Mzimba I struggle to find ways to make myself useful around my community.
+I have to smile a little as I write this because I recall my friend Kondwani just after Pre-Service Training saying to me, “Chancy, just make yourself useful around there.”
+Well, when I first arrived at my site Mzimba I struggled to find ways to make myself useful around my community.
 Language was a problem.
 Now, 11 months done the lane I sit down and look back like, “How did I make myself useful?”
 I believe the most important thing of volunteering is being useful.
 There are a lot of stories worth sharing to how we Volunteers have been useful to our communities.

 In my community I tried as possible as I could to make myself useful.
 Working with my site mate, a Peace Corps Volunteer Kevin, I found myself being more useful than I thought I would be.
 There are a lot of activities and project that we worked on but a few I can share.